The University of Michigan School of Medicine

 - Molecular & Cellular Pathology

-Any candidate who is interested to apply in the University of Michigan Medical School should:
+Any candidate who is interested to apply in the University of Michigan School of Medicine should:

 - Be a U.S. citizen or (permanent) resident of USA.
 However, DACA applicants are also encouraged to apply.